Hedge Fund, Private Equity, and Financial Institution Cases

 DK Acquisition Partners, L.P., et al. v.
 J.P.
 Morgan Chase & Co., et al. (Southern District of Texas and Southern District of New York)

-Represented holders of more than $1.5 billion in Enron bank debt in their action against J.P.
+We represented holders of more than $1.5 billion in Enron bank debt in their action against J.P.
 Morgan Chase & Co., Citigroup and affiliates, alleging fraud and other wrongdoing based on defendants’ knowledge of and participation in scheme to conceal Enron’s true financial condition.
-Case settled in 2009.

 Treasurer of the State of Connecticut v.
 Forstmann Little, et al. (Superior Court, Rockville, Connecticut)